Look at that plate of Spanish tapas below.

 My host chuckled when I told her what my dream Barcelona looked like.
 “This is just a city like any other,” she said.
 “We go to work each weekday.
 We party a little… but not so much.”

 And what about the sights?
-As a tourist in Barcelona, it is very possible you may go to Gaudi’s La Sagrada Familia church (pictured, left), which you have been longing to see for years– and have trouble seeing it behind the throngs of tourists and construction cranes.
+As a tourist in Barcelona, it is very possible you may go to Gaudi’s La Sagrada Familia church (the famous building pictured below), which you have been longing to see for years– and have trouble seeing it behind the throngs of tourists and construction cranes.
 It’s still stunning, but will you wait the two hours and pay the hefty fee to enter?
 Perhaps not.

 “When were you here?”
 I asked.